LL.M. IN INTELLECTUAL PROPERTY

 For international students

-The TOEFL and TSE may be waived if you have earned a degree from a college or University in the United States, or from a foreign college or University at which the majority of your classes were taught in the English language; or if your first language is English.
+At the discretion of the Admissions Committee, the TOEFL/IELTS requirement may be waived if you have earned a degree from a college or University in the United States, or from a foreign college or University at which the majority of your classes were taught in the English language; or if your first language is English.